RyanKung/ryankung.github.io/src/posts/2017-08-01-Actor-as-sranular.md

 And when we said that a language $l$ covers a subset of $P$, we can simply call this subset the $domain$ covered with $l$.
 The subset of $P$ in that domain $P_D$ is equal to the subset of $P$ we can express with a language $l$ $P_l$.
 So, we cannot ask a question like: "Does the language adequately cover the domain?", **since it always does, by definition**.[17]
 And the definition can be also interept as that "**DSL is always Model Complete, by definition**"[17]

 ### 2.2 None-Causal Modeling
-**DL;DR: The Domain is leads to the question of how it works, but not how it looks like**

 There is two kind of languages for modeling a complex system: **Causal (or block-oriented) languages** and **none-causal (or object-oriented) language**.[12]
 The drawback of Causal Languages is: Needing to explicty specify the causality, which hampers modularity and reuse[19].
 None-causal language is tried to solve the issue of cause language via allowing the user to avoid committing the model it self to a specific causality.[20]